-where a DPO exists 29% do not believe their DPO is sufficiently senior to meet the requirements of the GDPR of respondents believe that implementing the more explicit right to be forgotten will be extremely challenging or very challenging.
+The GDPR provides for a more explicit 'right to be forgotten' than currently exists under European data protection law.
+55% of respondents believe that implementing the more explicit right to be forgotten will be extremely challenging or very challenging.
 The GDPR provides for a new right for data subjects to receive personal data they provided to the data controller in a structured, commonly used and machine-readable format and to transmit it to another data controller in certain circumstances.